aidtechnology/hgf-k8s-workshop/prod_example/README.md

 Before running this tutorial you will need:

-1) A Kubernetes (K8S) cluster (you can get free credits to deploy a managed K8S cluster on AWS, GCP, Azure, etc)
+1) A Kubernetes (K8S) cluster with at least 4 nodes (you can get free credits to deploy a managed K8S cluster on AWS, GCP, Azure, etc)
 2) Helm (and Tiller) installed on K8S
 3) An `nginx-ingress` installation (using the Helm chart)
 4) A `cert-manager` installation (using the Helm chart)